joshuadanpeterson/typewriter.nvim/README.md

 - `:TWBottom` command to move the bottom of the current code block to the bottom of the screen.
 - Set `keep_cursor_position` to `true` in plugin config to keep cursor position relative to text when centering the view or using TWTop/TWBottom.
 - Set `enable_notifications` to `true` in plugin config to enable or disable notifications for actions like enabling/disabling typewriter mode, and aligning code blocks.
+- Enable horizontal scrolling in Typewriter mode and center the cursor by setting `enable_horizontal_scroll` to `true` in the plugin configuration.

 <div align=center>
 <h3>TWCenter Demo</h3>